ycq091044/GCN-Oversmooth/README.md

 # Revisiting Over-smoothing in Deep GCNs
-Here are the complete codes and datasets that I used for "Revisiting Over-smoothing in Deep GCNs".
+Here are the complete codes and datasets that I used for "Revisiting Over-smoothing in Deep GCNs". **Refer to the two-column version in this repo for figure and section numbers.**

-They are categorized into different folders according to the experimental sections in the paper.
+They are categorized into different folders according to the experimental sections in the paper (**the two-column version one in the repo**, which has slightly different figure index as the arXiv version).
 Please contact me <chaoqiy2@illinois.edu> if you have any question.

 ## Reproductive code folder structure